 It is the applicant's responsibility to request inspection for additional, specific diseases that may be of phytosanitary significance to the state or country of destination.
-It is not adequate to state the name of the country or "Worldwide" on the application; specific disease names must be listed.
 Additional charges may apply on disease testing for diseases other than the default.

 If there are any questions regarding any of the seed crops listed or if you need an inspection for a crop not listed, please call the Division of Plant Industries at either the Boise office - (208) 332-8650 or Twin Falls office - (208) 736-2195.